schlomo/automirror/README.md

     configured to mirror the primary display with **scaling**  so that the primary display fills the entire screen.
 The scaling does not care about aspect ratios!

+## CONFIGURATION

+automirror can be configured via environment variables:

+  * `AUTOMIRROR_PRIMARY_DISPLAY`:
+    Defaults to `LVDS1`.
+If this display is present than always configure all other displays to mirror that one.

+  * `AUTOMIRROR_NOTIFY_COMMAND`:
+    Defaults to use notify-send(1).
+Can be set to a command that will be called with a single argument containing a multi-line string.
+Set to `true` to disable notifications.

 ## DEVELOPMENT

 Please add test cases under `testdata` for everything you want to have covered.